AxiomeCG/threejs-docs-reloaded/en-md/renderers/WebGLMultipleRenderTargets.md

 [page:WebGLRenderTarget] →

-# [name]
+# WebGLMultipleRenderTargets

 A special render target that enables a fragment shader to write to several textures.
 This approach is useful for advanced rendering techniques like post- processing or deferred rendering.
-Heads up: [name] can only be used with a WebGL 2 rendering context.
+Heads up: WebGLMultipleRenderTargets can only be used with a WebGL 2 rendering context.

 ## Examples